-We generally state that there is up to \$3M (million) coverage per occurrence with a \$7M annual aggregate per official.
-The "per occurrence" limit is the most that policy will pay for all insureds due to a single occurrence.
-The "per official aggregate" is the most that policy will pay for a policy year on all claims against any one official.
+NASO is pleased to be able to share that the limit of liability has doubled from prior years!
+If there is a lawsuit for an occurrence that happened as of August 1, 2018 the doubled liability coverage would apply.
+The per official limit is up to \$6M (million) per occurrence with a \$14M per official annual aggregate.
+The "per occurrence" limit is the most the general liability (or base policy) and excess liability (back-up policy) policies will pay for all insureds resulting from a single occurrence.
+The "per official aggregate" is the most the liability policies will pay per policy year for all liability claims against any one official.
 There are two companion but separate NASO policies: a "Base Policy" and a "Back-up Policy."
 The Base Policy pays first and the Back-up Policy pays when the Base Policy Per Official or Per Occurrence limits are exhausted.